top of page

 1926 - The first North American Junior Camp was held at Town Line Lake, Michigan.
 The first camp for girls was held in Wisconsin on the Campmeeting grounds.

-1927 - Plans were laid for the first Conferenced sponsored Pathfinder Club of record.
-Directed by John Mckin and Willa Steen of the Anaheim and Fullerton Seventh-day Adventist Churches.
-This club was called a pathfinder Club the first record of the name being used.
-Guy Mann was the Youth Director for Southeastern California Conference
+1927 - Plans were laid for the first conference sponsored Pathfinder Club of record.
+Directed by John McKin and Willa Steen of the Anaheim and Fullerton Seventh-day Adventist Churches.
+This club was called a Pathfinder Club, the first record of the name being used.
+Guy Mann was the Youth Director for the Southeastern California Conference

 1928 - Southern California's first youth camp, San Gabriel Canyon - Vocational honors introduced